Code-Institute-Submissions/gamer-reviews/README.md

 * When I started using the gamespot api I was getting a CORS error.
 To fix this I added the cors anywhere proxy url, which fixes the issue but can leave the articles slow to load.

 ### Browser tests
-I tested the website on three different browsers:
+I tested the website on three different browsers to see if each page looked like it should.

 | Browser       | Microsoft Edge | Google Chrome | Firefox |